coomar2841/android-multipicker-library/README.md

 - #48: Provider Conflict
 - #50: Wrong file name for PickerUtils.java
 - #56: If use ensureMaxSize with CameraImagePicker, unable to delete original photo
+- #55: resultCode always return RESULT_CANCELED when configure CameraImagePicker to use internal app directory

 ###### Version 1.1.1
 - Fixed problem where for some files, mimetypes were not being properly set